wander1ust/tipfi/README.md

     - Protocol/blockchain agnostic (unless restricted by user)
     - No minimum: tip as much or as little as desired
     - Latest price feeds (Chainlink)
-- Pseudonymous tipping - no identifying user data stored in central storage
+- Pseudonymous tipping
+    - user data stored securely(?) in decentralized storage
 - Tip anywhere, anytime (global guarantee, 24/7)
     - Short, brandable domain, user login (Unstoppable Domains)
 - Tip to one or tip in batches (one-to-one or one-to-many addresses)